prolifick1/react-news-site-iv/README.md

 Once you've copied over these files, run ```npm install``` (NOTE: if you run into dependency issues, try running ```npm install --legacy-peer-deps``` instead) and then ```npm run start``` - verify that no errors appear in your browser console or terminal, and that your app functions the same as it did in the last challenge.

 ## The News/Article API
 So far, the data that drives our News Site has been contained within a static JSON file - `./src/data/news.json`.
-We will now begin connecting our front-end to an API/web service that provides news data.
+We will now begin connecting our front-end to the hacker news API, that provides real news data.
+We should define at least 3 functions that help us fetch data from the API.

 The functions are:
 - `fetchArticleByID(id)` - given an article ID, returns an Article object with the given ID.